 I can also provide psychological therapy and support to family members and spouses of my clients where this is necessary, as certain health conditions can also have a huge impact on an individual's family members, who may need support for themselves and to help them to provide support to their loved one.

-I see therapy as a collaborative process and feel passionately about building a good, positive working alliance with my clients.
+I see therapy as a collaborative process and feel passionately about building a good, positive working alliance with my clients and patients.
 This is essential in helping them to feel comfortable, listened to, and to help them more effectively overcome their problems.
 I like to work with my clients to help them get what they need to move on and be able to maintain a good quality of life, happiness, and well-being.

 Training, qualifications & experience

 I am an HCPC Registered Practitioner Psychologist and Health Psychologist, and a Chartered Psychologist with the BPS.
 I studied my MSc and Professional Doctorate in Health Psychology at City University, London.
 I also hold Certificates in Social Sciences, CBT, Counselling Skills, Group Bibliotherapy, Evidence-Based Hypnotherapy, Cognitive Behavioural Hypnotherapy (CBH), and an Advanced Certificate in CBH.
 I am in the process of completing a BPS Approved Diploma in CBH and a Diploma in Stress Management and Resilience Building (SMRB), from the UK College of Hypnosis & Hypnotherapy.
 I also hold a BPS Approved Certificates in Clinical Supervision, Depression, Working with Post Traumatic Stress Disorder (PTSD), CBT for Couples, and Schema Therapy.